Stephen Fry: The Secret Life of the Manic Depressive

 Stephen Fry: The Secret Life of the Manic Depressive is a 2006 two-part television documentary directed by Ross Wilson and featuring British actor and comedian Stephen Fry.
 It explores the effects of living with bipolar disorder on other celebrities and members of the public.
-Fry suffers from a less severe version of the illness called cyclothymia.
+Fry has a less severe version of the illness called cyclothymia.
 It won the International Emmy Award for Best Documentary at the 35th International Emmy Awards in 2007.

 A follow-up documentary, titled The Not So Secret Life of the Manic Depressive: 10 Years On, aired in February 2016.